Aeroraven/Ifrit-v2/README.md

 See [ACKNOWLEDGEMENTS.md](./ACKNOWLEDGEMENTS.md) for more details.

 Some ideas might be borrowed from Unreal Engine (or its related SIG or GDC presents).
-However, due to the license compatibility (AGPL-v3 vs. Unreal Engine's EULA), the code is not copied (or used in other predefined forms) from the Unreal Engine source code.
+However, due to the license compatibility (AGPL-v3 vs. Unreal Engine's EULA), the code is not copied (or used in other predefined unallowed forms) from the Unreal Engine source code.

 ## 6. License

-It's by default licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+The repo is licensed under [AGPL-v3 License (or later)](https://www.gnu.org/licenses/agpl-3.0.en.html) **by default**.
+Other licenses are only applicable with all contributors' consent.

+All commits and codes before commit `434ff294bca5bf11e318ea91afe327ba5f88e4e1` (not including) are solely licensed under AGPL-v3.0 license **with no exceptions**.

 The copy for license can be found in the root directory.